matrix-0wl/ethernaut-solutions-foundry/src/levels/02-Fallout/README.md

 ## Potential attack scenario (hypothesis)

 Attacker can call the faulty constructor and claim ownership of the contract.
-He can then withdraw all the allocations.
-This way he will drain the contract balance.
+He can then withdraw all the funds.

 ## Plan of the attack

 1. Attacker can call the `Fal1out()` function which will set him as the owner of the `Fallout` contract.
-2. Attacker as owner can withdraw all the funds.
+2. Attacker as the owner can withdraw all the funds.

 ## Proof of Concept